openframeworks/ofSite/documentation/communication/ofArduino.markdown

 _inlined_description: _

-Returns: the last set servo value for a pin if the pin has a servo attached.
+**Returns**: the last set servo value for a pin if the pin has a servo attached.